cwinters/korra/README.md

     * soft    nofile   32768
     * hard    nofile   32768

-to modify the ceiling.
-(See
-[How do I increase the open files limit for a non-root user?](http://askubuntu.com/questions/162229/how-do-i-increase-the-open-files-limit-for-a-non-root-user) for more.)
+to modify the ceiling to 32768 open file descriptors.
+(See [How do I increase the open files limit for a non-root user?](http://askubuntu.com/questions/162229/how-do-i-increase-the-open-files-limit-for-a-non-root-user) for more.)